 Gagliano recommends that you should never excuse your kids to each other or defend their siblings because that can add to the tension.
 “You can empathize about a situation but never ally yourself with one child or another unless one of them is doing something truly terrible to the other,” says Coleman.

-Avoid Being the Go-Between
+Avoid Being the Go-Between When Adult Kids Argue

 Stepping between your fighting kids could make them turn on you.
 If you’re not able to be entirely objective and even-handed when talking to your kids about their issues, then you could end up with each of them assuming you’ve picked a side, warns Gagliano.
 “Acting as a go-between doesn’t work,” says Coleman.
 “In fact, your kids will likely tell their siblings what you’ve said to each of them and you could end up with all of them angry with you.”

-Consider Whether You’re Contributing to the Problem
+Consider Whether You’re Contributing To the Problem

 Complaints about favoritism are common in many families and can be the underlying issue when adult siblings fight.
-“If you are overtly or subtly favoring one child over the over, you could be contributing to their not getting along,” explains Coleman.
+“If you are overtly or subtly favoring one child over the other, you could be contributing to their not getting along,” explains Coleman.
 “You can’t control your adult kids but you can control your own behavior.”

 Ask for a Favor